AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

 +++**Click to see the Adobe Workfront holiday readiness recommendations.**

-To prepare Adobe Workfront for the holiday season, teams should update support contacts, align internal schedules with Adobe, avoid major changes during peak windows, and proactively monitor automations and integrations to ensure smooth operations.
+To prepare Adobe Workfront for the holiday season, update support contacts, align internal schedules with Adobe, avoid major changes during peak windows, and proactively monitor automations and integrations to ensure smooth operations.

 ### Prepare for scale